-Have you ever used a calculator to do some little addition arithmetic, but you accidentally used the subtraction sign instead of the addition sign?
+Have you ever used a calculator to do some little addition arithmetic, but you accidentally used the subtraction sign instead?
 What happens?
 Does the calculator fail to do the required job?
 Or does it do it correctly?
-The answer is rather quite clear: the calculator masterfully does the wrong job correctly.
-Such are the majority products of an education system so well praised that the few that are obliged to take care of their fellows are willing to sacrifice their comfort to see their sons and daughters become part and parcel of.
-Albeit being a part of this system, I view it with horror, hence pointing of the fingers is very necessary, and the cowardly malice of rebuke will deter me not from doing so.
+The answer is rather obvious: the calculator masterfully does the wrong job correctly.
+Such are the majority of products of an education system, so well praised that the few that are obliged to take care of their fellows are willing to sacrifice their comfort to see their sons and daughters become part and parcel of.
+Albeit being a part of this system, I view it with horror, hence pointing of fingers is very necessary, and the cowardly malice of rebuke will deter me not from doing so.
 I am talking about the Kenyan education system, “one of the best in Africa,” as they say.
-Standing so tall above everyone else is a gift I highly cherish; but of what good does it do being able to see from afar, someone commit suicide, yet you do nothing about it.
+Standing so tall above everyone else is a gift I highly cherish, but of what good does it do to be able to see from afar someone commit suicide, yet you do nothing about it?
 May your gift of height be subtracted from you and added to the giraffe’s neck.

 But why the complaint?

-According to a survey conducted by the Inter University Council for East Africa (IUCEA), only half of the 50,000 students who graduate annually are suitable for employment.
-To add insult to injury, more than half them are not suited for their career choice.
-So basically, add the 25000 ‘unsuitable’ to the already existing pile of the 2.3 million unemployed youth.
-Unfortunately, this number of the ‘unfit’ grows exponentially, and it will be no time before this number doubles.
-The root of the problem is however bedeviling, and it’s a chicken egg’s situation.
+According to a survey conducted by the Inter-University Council for East Africa (IUCEA), only half of the 50,000 students who graduate annually are suitable for employment.
+To add insult to injury, more than half of them are not suited for their career choice.
+So, add the 25000 ‘unsuitable’ to the already existing pile of the 2.3 million unemployed youth.
+Unfortunately, this number of the ‘unfit’ grows exponentially, and it will be no time before this doubles.
+The root of the problem, however, is bedeviling and it’s a chicken egg’s situation.

 Kenya has about seven major universities.
 What used to go on here was ‘learning’ or the gain of knowledge.
 However, that ceased to be, and for now, these institutions are commercial centers for mega businesses.
 Australia, the US, Canada, the UK, China, Russia, Japan, and Germany have their universities majorly ranked by the quality and quantity of research that goes on there.
 These world super economies have their institutions packed with highly equipped research labs and centers.
-Turning your attention to Kenya; the few professors that our institutions have are too busy running from one institution to another in chase of money.
+Turning your attention to Kenya; the few professors that our institutions have been too busy running from one institution to another in the chase of money.
 You can have one lecturer offering their services in more than three institutions at a go.
-So the question is, when does this professor have the time for a research?
-Back at their universities, they are assigned so many class on a day that they are just duly occupied.
+So the question is, when does this professor have the time for research?
+Back at their universities, they are assigned so many classes in a day than they can manage.
 Source of the problem?
 There is a huge number of students in these institutions especially self-sponsored students.
-The institution managers would do anything to ensure that these numbers of self-sponsored students increase, for the more they are, the more the money.
-This results in an overwhelmingly large ratio of lecturer: student; with the current standard of averagely 1:49, in these major institutions.
+The institution managers would do anything to ensure that the numbers of self-sponsored students increase, for the more they are, the more the money.
+This results in an overwhelmingly large lecturer: student ratio; with the current standard of averagely 1:49, in these major institutions.

-The number of lecturers also seem not to be increasing at all, the rate is just close to 1 in some institutions, with some seen decreasing annually.
+The number of lecturers also seems not to be increasing at all.
+The rate is close to 1 in some institutions, while others decrease annually.
 To counteract this, degree graduates in various fields are absorbed back into these institutions and turned into lecturers.
 They turn a man who knows math but nothing when it comes to lecturing, into a major, on high demand lecturer.
 I thought lecturers were trained.
-How can a degree graduate train an engineering student how to operate a Computer Numerical Control Machine (CNC)?
-Something that is worth being laughed at; I heard of a student being awarded a Ph.D. in a research topic, “Causes of student failures in the KCSE exams,” or a related topic.
+How can a degree graduate train an engineering student on how to operate a Computer Numerical Control Machine (CNC)?
+Something worth being laughed at.
+I heard of a student being awarded a Ph.D. in a research topic, “Causes of student failures in the KCSE exams,” or a related topic.
 How, in the first place, is that a research title worth being awarded a Ph.D. in?
 It is obvious that the paper was bought.
-Then that is the kind of a doctor you expect to lead a major research for the whole country?
+Then that is the kind of doctor you expect to lead major research for the whole country?

-The image above has spoken for itself, I want to believe so, and so should you be pondering over the whys of the same.
-A tree is judged by its fruits, and that’s exactly why I will judge the Kenyan education system as overrated.
-The system is merely a pyramid, where many enter into it, or are at its base but only a few, if any manage to the top/graduate with the skills, plus get where to apply the same skills thereof.
+The image above has spoken for itself, I want to believe, and so you should be pondering over the whys of the same.
+A tree is judged by its fruits, and that’s exactly why I will judge that the Kenyan education system is overrated.
+The system is merely a pyramid, where many enter into it or are at its base but only a few if any manage to the top/graduate with the skills, plus get where to apply the same skills thereof.
 A system is not a system if it cannot sustain all its reactants and products.
 The few that are learned lack even the place where they can be settled.
 The root of this is corruption.
-How comes a cyber security expert as the lady in the above picture lacks where to settle yet Kenya itself is a safe harbor of cyber criminals?
-We are too wanting that the demise of one cyber security expert has a profound effect on the destiny of the whole country.
+How comes a cybersecurity expert as the lady in the above picture lacks where to settle yet Kenya itself is a safe harbor of cybercriminals?
+We are too wanting that the demise of one cybersecurity expert has a profound effect on the destiny of the whole country.
 Corruption is a blatant denial of the unity that we all share is Christ.